 ***1/2 / Amazon Image - B-

-Meanwhile, out in the real world, in an over-exaggerated but dead perfect acting style that Green allows to just run and run, Lamont conveys what it must be like to endure endless come-ons; it's a performance in the same league as Divine or Tura Satana.
-Alas, that's what makes it all the more tragic when she falls for Evers line about fixing her scarred face, only to wind up roofied and laid out on the operating table.
-She was so smart up to a point that we really feel for her when her vision blurs to blankness after shortly telling him, "I trust you with my life." ("I can't ask for more than that," he says) Man, oh man.
-It's the creepiest because it's all done in real time, with a nice bump-n-grind jazz score calling it all out, slow as you like.
-"This kind of thing must be done," he later says, to Leith's horrified head.
+Meanwhile, out in the real world, in an over-exaggerated but dead perfect acting style, Lamont conveys what it must be like to endure endless come-ons by pervy men; it's a moving if bombastic performance in which a probably very real deep disgust that feels very modern vis-a-vis our era's increased sexual harassment awareness.
+Alas, that's what makes it all the more tragic when she falls for Evers' line about fixing her scarred face, only to wind up roofied after all.
+She was so smart up to a point that we really feel for her when her vision blurs to blankness after telling him, "I trust you with my life." ("I can't ask for more than that," he says).
+Man, oh man.
+It's the creepiest because it's all done in real time, with the drug allowed a realistic time to kick in, all scored to a nice bump-n-grind jazz score calling it all out, slow as you like.
+As he tells Leith's horrified head, "This kind of thing must be done."

 |Adele Lamont dares to fall for Herb Evers' bullshit|

-Unfortunately the Prime print isn't ideal, as someone figured it would be fancier in widescreen so merely lobbed the bottom and top of the frame off (so we don't see Virginia Leith's head tray half the time; the image is cut off at her chin) Still, having this so handy, just a click away at all times, ensures nothing bad can ever happen to you again, provided you don't let smoov dudes leave your note for your roommate so she'll know where to find you if you fail to come home.
-And with her scratchy sexy voice and limitless desire to crush her ex-fiancee with a little help from her friend, Leith's head makes her the most enduring sci/for horror female icon since Brigitte in Metropolis.
+Unfortunately the HD upgrade print isn't ideal, as someone figured it would be fancier in widescreen so merely lobbed the bottom and top of the frame off (so we don't see the blood in Virginia Leith's tray like we used to on local TV in the 70s.
+Still, having this so handy, just a click away at all times, ensures nothing bad can ever happen to you again, provided you don't let smoov dudes leave the note for your roommate so she'll know where to find you if you fail to come home.
+And with her scratchy sexy voice and limitless desire to crush her ex-fiancee with a little help from her friend, Leith's head makes her the perhaps the most enduring sci/horror female icon since Brigitte in Metropolis.

 (1968 - really 1964) Dir.
 Jack Hill